vitest-dev/vitest/docs/api/expect.md

 - **Type:** `(received: string) => Awaitable<void>`

 `toContain` asserts if the actual value is in an array. `toContain` can also check whether a string is a substring of another string.
+Since Vitest 1.0, if you are running tests in a browser-like environment, this assertion can also check if class is contained in a `classList`, or an element is inside another one.

 ```ts
 import { expect, test } from 'vitest'